wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3.1.md

 Seen from that angle, the well‑publicized cosmology tensions are symptoms, not the starting point.
 The 4.4σ H₀ split \[1], the 3.2σ S₈ offset \[2], and the unitary‑vs‑classical bookkeeping around black holes \[3] all sit on the same repeating curve once scale is treated as an explicit variable.
 This **parameter-free lock-and-key fit**—lab-measured β/α predicting the cosmological k—forced the development of a unifying Scale-Coupling Framework.

-We adopt a neutral **Scale-Coupling Framework (SCF; sometimes called Quantum Harmonia)** as a minimal, empirically driven phenomenology: five shared parameters, one universal scale-coupling δ, and pre-registered, near-term falsifiers.
+We adopt a neutral **Scale-Coupling Framework (SCF)** as a minimal, empirically driven phenomenology: five shared parameters, one universal scale-coupling δ, and pre-registered, near-term falsifiers.

 A single, weak scale‑coupling parameter δ organizes observations in two constraining domains (cosmology and laboratory quantum platforms) and remains compatible, within present precision, in two others (GW ringdown, EHT).
 Our figures and weighting reflect this evidentiary balance.